ChepuriNatraj/1/README.md

 - Implement task priorities within quadrants
 - Add team collaboration features
 - Export to PDF or other formats

-### Resources Tab Setup
-1. Place `Deadlines.html` and `GATE_2026_Timeline.html` in the same folder as `index.html`.
-2. Open the app and click the Resources tab.
-3. Use the left buttons to load inside the embedded viewer, or the orange buttons to open in a new browser tab.
-4. If files are elsewhere, move or copy them here to avoid cross-origin/file permission issues.
-5. Rename files?
-Update the `data-file` attributes in `index.html` accordingly.

-If you run this over plain `file://` and an embedded page doesn't render, try launching a lightweight local server (e.g., `python -m http.server`) for full iframe support.

 ## 📈 Productivity Tips